Fellowship Programs at the Center for Jewish History

-The Center for Jewish History (CJH), located in New York City, is the largest and most comprehensive archive of the modern Jewish experience outside of Israel.
-The collections at the Center for Jewish History (CJH) and its partner organizations (American Jewish Historical Society, American Sephardi Federation, Leo Baeck Institute, Yeshiva University Museum, and YIVO Institute for Jewish Research) span three thousand years, with tens of millions of archival documents, more than 500,000 volumes, as well as thousands of art and cultural objects.
-The Center is a widely recognized public venue for academic symposia, conferences, and a wide array of cultural, educational, and genealogy programs.
+The Center for Jewish History (CJH) in New York City is the largest and most comprehensive archive of the modern Jewish experience outside of Israel.
+The collections of the partner organizations (American Jewish Historical Society, American Sephardi Federation, Leo Baeck Institute, Yeshiva University Museum, and YIVO Institute for Jewish Research) at the Center span three thousand years, with tens of millions of archival documents, more than 500,000 volumes, as well as thousands of art and cultural objects.

 Questions about the fellowship program may be directed to fellowships@cjh.org.